nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

     primary indicator of BC, NO, NO<sub>2</sub> and PM<sub>2.5&nbsp;</sub>pollution, but we have noticed in recent years this pollution has become more closely related to the presence of distribution centers within these industrial areas.
-Therefore, more destinct pollution hotspots are shown in recent years near distribution centers in the Newtown Creek area in Queens and Brooklyn, JFK airport and Hunts Point in the Bronx.</p> <p>Winter and summer average maps for BC, NO<sub>2</sub>, NO and
+Therefore, more distinct pollution hotspots are shown in recent years near distribution centers in the Newtown Creek area in Queens and Brooklyn, JFK airport and Hunts Point in the Bronx.</p> <p>Winter and summer average maps for BC, NO<sub>2</sub>, NO and